 Concentrations of the 2,4,5-trichlorophenol measured in the CH-TRUM wastes did not exceed the dangerous waste limits; therefore, these wastes do not meet the criteria of a toxic characteristic based on this organic constituent.
 Oxalate and TOC data indicate that the majority of the organic carbon in the waste exists as oxalate.
-Based on the existing analytical data obtained from the TWINS database and PNNL and Hanford reports, the waste in the CH-TRUM do not exceed the pH criteria of a corrosive waste.
+Based on the existing analytical data obtained from the TWINS database and PNNL and Hanford reports, the CH-TRUM does not exceed the pH criteria of a corrosive waste.

-Gas analysis of the headspace vapors in these tanks and sniff data taken prior to sampling events indicate that all of toxic vapors except NH_3 are well below the TLV-TWA.
-Dilution of the tank wastes prior to retrieval will be required to meet this criterion on all of the wastes except those in the B and T 200 series tanks.
+Gas analysis of the headspace vapors in these tanks and sniff data taken prior to sampling events indicate that all of toxic vapors except NH3 are well below the TLV-TWA.
+Ammonia is produced in Hanford wastes by several pathways and is retained in the waste due to its solubility in water.
+The major pathways for ammonia generation include thermal and radiolytic reactions involving nitrite ions and nitrogen-containing complexants (Stock and Pederson 1997).
+Dilution of the tank wastes prior to retrieval or other mitigation methods will be required to meet this criterion on all of the wastes except those in the B- and T-200 series tanks.